-Bill Alpert is a Senior Writer at Barron’s, the Dow Jones Business and Financial Weekly, where since 1984 he has published nerdy feature stories, columns and investigative projects of use to investors.
+Bill Alpert is a Senior Writer at Barron’s, the Dow Jones financial publication, where since 1984 he has published nerdy feature stories, columns and investigative projects of use to investors.
 His exposes have inspired regulatory reforms in diverse areas, such as “back-door” stock exchange listings, for-profit colleges, and the Magnitsky Act that sanctioned those involved in the death of Russian whistleblower Sergei Magnitsky, and other human rights abusers.
 The federal government recovered billions of dollars in “false claims” prosecutions, after he showed how leading pharmaceutical companies and doctors were defrauding Medicare with phony price lists , and “co-pay” charities to violate anti-kickback laws .
 Many stories have led to successful prosecutions for stock fraud.
 And ahead of those government actions, his Barron’s stories protected the savings of investors and pensioners by warning about deceptive stocks before they crashed.

 In a world of dwindling investigative resources, Bill hasn’t confined his coverage to American wrongdoings.
 He’s uncovered swindles and corruption in Europe, Russia, China and Australia.
 The Australian Federal Police gave Bill a commendation in 1999 for the assistance that his reporting provided to a money laundering investigation.
 His December 2011 story about payments by Russian billionaires to Vladimir Putin’s right-hand man was called the top scandal of 2011 by Novaya Gazeta.
 Collaborating with Novaya Gazeta and the Organized Crime and Corruption Reporting Project, Bill helped trace the flow of corrupt loot through Eastern European money laundering channels.